RyanScottLewis/thermoclock/README.md

 The display can also be cleared, if needed with `thermoclock --clear` or `thermoclock -c`

+## SystemD Service

+The application can be started with `sudo systemctl start thermoclock` and started at boot with `sudo systemctl enable thermoclock`.

 ## TODO

+* Build dependencies
+  * rive-devel-tools is required!
+* Pacman package
 * Display temp
+  * Add thermister module and support
   * NOAA/Wunderground APIs
 * Eliminate flickers
   * Use binary format?